sampassarelli/ruby-project-guidelines/README.md

 ### What is StubMaster?

 StubMaster is a basic imitation of StubHub/TicketMaster's ticket marketplace.
 In this basic CLI application, the user will be able to:
-  1. Log in or create an account
+  1. Log in or create an account with a username and password
   2. Select tickets based on various search options given in the application
   3. Search for outdoor events that are COVID friendly
   4. Add (purchase) tickets and store them